-Without separate parallel pipeline, ASR injection would be limited to certain month to allow extraction of all additional source water from the north.
+Without separate parallel pipeline, ASR injection would be limited perturnant to allow extraction of all additional source water from the north.
 With limited ASR bank and Table 13, Seaside Basin and Carmel River source water may have 200 AF buffer or less.